 Getting Ready to Drive for Teens

 - Kids are always watching, even when you think they’re not.
 So be a good example.
-Try to eliminate distractions by not using a cell phone or texting while driving.
-Teach your teen or preteen to read maps and help with finding locations.
+Eliminate distractions by not using a cell phone or texting while driving.
+Use your teen to read maps and help with finding locations.

-- Make it a rule that kids younger than 13 ride like a VIP – in the back.
-This is the safest place for preteens and younger children to sit.
+- Make it a rule that kids younger than 13 ride like a VIP – in the back seat.

-- When carpooling, make sure you have enough seating positions and booster seats for every child in your car and that kids enter and exit curbside.
+- When carpooling, make sure your teen knows to have enough seating positions and booster seats for every child in your car and that kids enter and exit curbside.
 Child no longer need booster seats when they can pass the following Safety Belt Fit Test: